Synopsis

 build() Function

-All of the above variables such as pkgname and pkgver are available for use in the build function.
-In addition, makepkg defines three variables for your use during the build and install process.
-These three variables are as follows:
+All of the above variables such as $pkgname and $pkgver are available for use in the packaging functions.
+In addition, makepkg defines the following variables:

 srcdir